thrackle-io/rules-engine/docs/src/src/protocol/economic/IRuleProcessor.sol/interface.IRuleProcessor.md

 ### checkTokenMaxSupplyVolatility

-*Rule checks if the total supply volatility rule will be violated.*
+*Rule checks if the tokenMaxSupplyVolatility rule will be violated.*

 ```solidity